April Fool’s Day 2018 had an extra sting in its tail this year for motorists. It was the date the new diesel tax laws came into force.

 Drivers of older

 vehicles are not affected.
 If you bought your car before April 1 2017, or buy a

 second-hand car that was registered before that date, you won’t be affected by

 the change.
 Older cars will continue to be taxed according to the old system of

 To remove yourself entirely from the car tax burden, you will have to purchase an electric or other zero-emission car as they are the only models that currently benefit from a tax-exempt status.

 Diesel cars, despite the recent publicity, still retain a good level of popularity among the nation’s drivers, with over one million new diesel cars registered in the UK last year alone.
-Drivers are attracted by the fact that on average diesel car consumes approximately 20% less fuel when compared to petrol alternatives, and offer tangible value in an age of unpredictable pump prices.
+Drivers are attracted by the fact that on average, diesel cars consumes approximately 20% less fuel when compared to petrol alternatives, and offer tangible value in an age of unpredictable pump prices.